 Yes.
 That’s what a rule of thumb is.

 Look, this is confusing!
 Just tell me which one I should buy!

-Arduino.
-It’s better for beginners.
+An Arduino.
+It’s a system designed for beginners.